OfficeDev/office-js-docs-pr/docs/develop/specify-office-hosts-and-api-requirements-unified.md

 Use the "requirements.capabilities" property to specify the minimum requirement sets that must be supported by the Office application to install your add-in.
 If the Office application or platform doesn't support the requirement sets or API members specified in the "requirements.capabilities" property, the add-in won't run in that application or platform, and won't display in **My Add-ins**.

 > [!TIP]
-> All APIs in the application specific models are in requirement sets, but some of those in the Common API model aren't.
+> All APIs in the application-specific models are in requirement sets, but some of those in the Common API model aren't.
 If your add-in requires an API that isn't in any requirement set, you can implement a runtime check for the availability of the API and display a message to the add-in's users if it isn't supported.
 For more information, see [Check for API availability at runtime](specify-api-requirements-runtime.md).

 The following code example shows how to configure an add-in that is installable in all Office application and platform combinations that support the following: